-These basic tools will make these low carb blueberry muffins a breeze!
+These basic tools will make these keto blueberry muffins a breeze!

 - Whisk – I use this multi-looped cooking tool to really beat some air into the eggs.
 Don’t have one?
 You can use a hand mixer, or a fork to fluff the eggs up!